Bitcoin-Brainbow/Brainbow/install.md

+# How to run the sources on your own machine

 ## Create a Python3 virtual environment

 ```shell
 python -m venv ~/brainbowenv/
 ```

 ## Activate the Python virtual environment

 ```shell
 source ~/brainbowenv/bin/activate